Rust FPS Calculator

 For high graphics settings in Rust at 1080p, your GPU needs a performance score of at least 85.
 The officially recommended card is Nvidia GeForce RTX 3060 or AMD equivalent, which targets 70 FPS at 1080p.
 Enabling ray tracing on top of high settings demands significantly more GPU headroom — plan for a score well above 85 if RT is a priority.
 For 1440p on high settings, a GPU scoring around 111 or better is advisable.
 The FPS calculator lists every compatible GPU ranked by expected performance for this title.

 Rust requires a CPU with a minimum performance score of 52 — roughly the level of Intel Core i7-3770 or AMD equivalent or better.
 For a smooth experience without CPU bottlenecks, target the recommended score of 65 (around Intel Core i7-4790K or AMD Ryzen 5 equivalent).
-As a graphically rich title, it can stress the CPU in densely populated areas, complex physics sequences, or large set-piece moments.
+Survival loops can stress the CPU during dense bases, heavy crafting, or crowded open-world encounters.
 A CPU at the recommended score paired with 16 GB RAM ensures the processor does not throttle your GPU's potential output in those scenarios.